Connect with us

 “We not incompetent,” said Rep. Chris Bell, D-Jackson.
 “Our judges are not incompetent.”

 An amendment offered by Rep. Cheikh Taylor, D-Starkville, to require the Capitol Police to wear body cameras was approved.
-Lamar voiced for the amendment.
+Lamar voiced support for the amendment.

 Much of the debate centered around the issue of creating a court where the Black majority in Hinds County would not be allowed to vote on judges.